L. Fidelia Woolley Gillette: Personal life

 On December 23, 1850, Fidelia Woolley married Hartson Gillette (1816–1886) and they had one daughter, Florence Lillian Gillette Flett (1851–1900), actress, dramatist and poet.

 In the 1860s, Gillette moved with her family to Rochester, Michigan, where her husband ran the Rochester mill.
 In February 1864 Hartson Gillette enlisted in the 22nd Michigan Volunteer Infantry Regiment.
 In Rochester, Gillette helped founding the Rochester Woman's Club.

 In 1873, Gillette's daughter, Florence, joined a theater company based in Chicago and later married Eugene Russell Soggs, an actor, on February 25, 1875.
 She married again, on July 9, 1889, to George A. Flett, a bookkeeper, and actor.
 She died on June 10, 1900, after five years of paresis, and her dying wish was to be buried in Southern California, which her mother accomplished: she is buried at Pomona, California.
 Florence Gillette was a protege of Charlotte Saunders Cushman and co-worker of George Vanderhof and Edwin Booth.

-Gillette spent the last years of her life at the Messiah Universalist Home in Germantown, Philadelphia, and died on October 14, 1905, at Standing Stone Township, Bradford County, Pennsylvania.
+Gillette spent the last years of her life at the Messiah Universalist Home in Germantown, Philadelphia, and died on October 14, 1905, at Standing Stone Township, Pennsylvania.
 She is buried at Ivy Hill Cemetery, Philadelphia, together with her husband.